 I see 2 possible glitches

-- It may be difficult to get approved for both the Premier and the Plus on the same day or soon after one another.
+- It may be difficult to get approved for both a personal and business Southwest card on the same day or soon after one another.
 Still, if you get one now you should be able to get the other one in a few months even for 50,000 points and get the 110K you need (assuming no 5/24 problems)